-The authors would like to thank the head and staff of the Faculty of Mathematics and Natural Sciences, Hasanuddin University for their assistance in assisting with technical matters in the Biochemistry Laboratory, as well as the staff and Lecturers of Hasanuddin University for their support for this research.
+The authors would like to thank the head and staff of Hasanuddin University's Faculty of Mathematics and Natural Sciences for their important aid in assisting with technical matters at the Biochemistry Laboratory. as well as the faculty and staff of Hasanuddin University for their support of this work.